Fred Yates: Cornwall

 In 1968 he finally made the decision to quit teaching and become a full-time painter, moving to Cornwall where he could develop his work supplementing his income with gardening work for neighbours.
 Most of his early work was painted outdoors on rough boards using household paints, but his approachable style and manner earned him some notable early collectors and in 1976 he had his first solo show at the Reynolds Gallery in Plymouth and in the same year was a finalist in the John Moore's Prize.
 During the 1970s and 80's Yates began to gain wider acceptance and in 1992 had his first London exhibition with Thompson's Gallery.

 France

 Yates's solitary nature and fear of emotional entanglements made him a habitual house-mover.
-In the early 1990s Yates moved to France, first of all to a mill house near Beaume De Venise, then to the village of Rancon in the Haute-Vienne, later back to Sablet in Provence, then Nyons and finally the mountain village of La Motte in the Rhône-Alpes.
+In the early 1990s Yates moved to France, first of all to a mill house near Beaume De Venise, then to the village of Rancon in the Haute-Vienne, later back to Sablet in Provence, then Nyons and finally the mountain village of La Motte Chalancon in the Rhône-Alpes.
 It was during this period that Yates began to produce some of his most daring paintings, often working with huge quantities of paint applied by stick or hands.
 In his last years he made repeated efforts to return to England, eventually finding a small house in Frome, Somerset.
 It was on his journey to complete the purchase that he fell and suffered a heart attack.
 He died in University College Hospital and is buried in Marazion Cornwall.